 players to properly describe the mechanically Smash Bros.

 ), which is infamous among gamers for the controversy of whether it qualifies as a "true" type of fighting game

 Though several of these games are known to have party elements such as randomly-spawning items, Smash

 and the developments of Project M

-led to a recently-established effort to define the sub genre with more hardcore, competitively-viable
+led to an effort to define the sub genre with more hardcore, competitively-viable

 Note: While the term Mascot Fighter